 There are nationally agreed criteria that you need to meet in order to be eligible for the Council to support you financially.

 If you’re eligible for support from Newcastle City Council

-	After your needs assessment Newcastle City Council will:
+After your needs conversation Newcastle City Council will:

-	- draw up your personal care and support plan.
-This plan will set out how your support needs will be met and what services you are eligible for.
-You can have as much involvement in the development of your plan as you wish.
+- propose your personal care and support plan.
+This plan will set out how your support needs may be met and what services you are eligible for from the Council.
+You can have as much involvement in the development of your plan as you wish

-	- You will then be given a Personal Budget that will be used to pay for your care and support .
+- give you a Personal Budget that will be used to pay for your care and support .